freebrevik/superbox/README.md

 superbox v.
 0.1
 ========

-Core Data Wrapper for rubymotion.
+##Core Data Wrapper for rubymotion.

-Special Credit:
+**Special Credit:**
 I want to give special credit to caramdache: https://github.com/caramdache/games, his example on relationships with core data helped me a lot on learning how to create ManagedObjectModels dynamically.

 SuperBox is experimental at the moment, I wouldn't recommend using it in a project yet, but feel free to salvage code for your own project or fork and contribute!
 Everything here is subject to massive changes.
 I am using SuperBox for a game I am making for the IPhone and will update it regularly.

-Current Features:
+**Current Features:**

--Light Migration.
+- Light Migration.
 SuperBox will automatically migrate your data when your model changes.
--Persisted Dynamic NSManagedObjectModels.
+- Persisted Dynamic NSManagedObjectModels.
 You design your class in code instead of using xcode's model tool.
 SuperBox will persist this model and look for changes when loading.

-Goals for SuperBox:
+**Goals for SuperBox:**

--Allow multiple stores to be open at once.
-This will be really useful when a heavy migration is needed, when your model has changed so much light migration is not possible.
+- Allow multiple stores to be open at once.
+This will be realaly useful when a heavy migration is needed, when your model has changed so much light migration is not possible.
--Encryption.
+- Encryption.
 SuperBox will have an encryption feature, where all of your data for a class is automatically encrypted and decrypted.
 In the case of my game, I don't want user's to be able to change game data easily.
--Lazy Filters.
+- Lazy Filters.
 SuperBox will have filters that won't access the disk until you want them to.

-Get It:
+##Get It:

 Download as zip or clone it.

-How To Use:
+##How To Use:

-Create Model:
+###Create Model:

 ```ruby
 class User < SuperObject